 For friends and family members of older adults coping with a new diagnosis, it’s important to acknowledge that there is no “one-size-fits-all” approach to supporting someone with a complex illness.
-We talked to caregivers, care professionals and care recipients to create a list of the 7 most meaningful things anyone can do.
+We talked to caregivers, care professionals, and care recipients to create a list of the 7 most meaningful ways to support seniors with a chronic illness.

-Caring for someone with a chronic illness is a demanding job and no one really understands the responsibility unless they’ve done it too.
+Caring for someone with a chronic illness is a demanding job, and no one really understands the responsibility unless they’ve done it too.

 The role of a caregiver is not limited to spouses, partners, or close relatives.
 You’ll need a team of care partners and a community of supportive allies.